ADVANCED NUTRITION CALCULATOR

 -

 Height Metric: 60–300 cm.
 Imperial: 24–118 inches.
 Enter your height without shoes.
-If you're between centimetres, round to the nearest whole number.

 -